deanishe/alfred-workflow/_sources/supported-versions.txt

 OS X versions
 =============

-Alfred-Workflow supports the same OS X versions as Alfred 2, namely 10.6 (Snow Leopard) and later.
+Alfred-Workflow supports the same OS X versions as Alfred 2 and 3, namely 10.6 (Snow Leopard) and later (Alfred 3 is 10.9+ only).

 .. note::